sammaxfleet/LOSIMPLEDJANGO/README.md

 Agile Methodology:

 ## EPICS & USER STORIES
+Epic 1 - Wireframes

+User story

+1. As the developer I can create wireframes to make the website easier to build, for time management sticking to the agile approach. **MUST HAVE**

- Epic 1 - Be able to sign up/login via a form to set up an account.
+ Epic 1 - Be able to sign up/login via a form to set up an account & CRUD.

  User Story

-1. Set up a working form, make sure it logs the user in. **MUST HAVE**
+1. Set up a working form, make sure  the user is able to sign up from scracth and another option with is a 'log in' when details are already signed up. **MUST HAVE**
 2. Make sure the User can delete the account. **MUST HAVE**
-3. Password & email restrictions to protect user such. asdouble using email, or short passwords **SHOULD HAVE**
+3. Password & email restrictions to protect user such as double using email, or short passwords **SHOULD HAVE**

-Epic 2  - Be able to book & see dates & price.
+Epic 2  - Be able to book by selecting dates & price.

 User Story

-1. Booking calendar, make sure it shows bookings & prices. **MUST HAVE** Prevent double bookings. **MUST HAVE**
+1. Booking calendar, make sure it shows bookings & prices. **MUST HAVE**
+2. Prevent double bookings. **SHOULD HAVE**
 2. Allow it to go to a confirmed page once clicked. **SHOULD HAVE**
-3. Be able to cancel the booking. **MUST HAVE**
+3. Be able to cancel the booking. **SHOULD HAVE**

 Epic 3 -Contact Form